kjelpw/nikobot/README.md

 4. Optionally, specify the help text by setting help

 # TODO
-- [ ] Some sort of web interface to control and monitor the bot, possibly using Flask?
+- [X] Some sort of web interface to control and monitor the bot, possibly using Flask?
 - [ ] Play saved sounds clips like a soundboard (Unoriginal, but good for learning how to transmit audio)
 - [ ] Receive audio
 - [ ] Speach jammer
 - [ ] Command to save audio over the past few minutes, specified by a command argument?
 - [ ] Save user activity over bot restarts
 - [ ] Using past messages, train a ml model to speak like a server member
+- [ ] A command named "snipe", which outputs the most recent message
 - [ ] Be able to start up game servers and get status of running servers
 - [ ] Solve world hunger